 It is not uncommon for rough patches or even little pimple-like bumps to pop up on your scalp — they are most likely inflamed follicles or tiny sores, not skin cancer.
 “The difference is those little pimple-type spots on your scalp go away on their own within about a month,” says Adigun.
 “If this is something that does not go away within a month, then it really needs to be evaluated.”

-Sunscreen for Your Strands
+SPF for Your Hair

 OK, so you should protect your part.
 But is an all-over SPF hair formula really necessary?
 Yes, it is.